Connecting a Messenger Chatbot to Your Ads

 - Integrate user data with your CRM

-But all those strategies are useless if you don’t have any bot users!
+All those strategies are useless, however, if you don’t have any bot users!

-So in this tutorial, I’ll be connecting a Messenger chatbot to an ad campaign to drive traffic.
-I’ll also recommend the best objectives for your budget.
+In this tutorial, we’ll be connecting a Messenger chatbot to an ad campaign to drive traffic.
+We’ll also recommend the best objectives for your budget.

 Using Chatfuel, design the bot funnel for your campaign.